btsmith1212/Code-Quiz/README.md

 ## Usage

 To use this quiz, click start.
-On each page select a response and the click submit.
+On each page select a response and then click submit.
 A timer will tick down throughout.
 The user will have the opportunity to input their initials into the leaderboard at the end.

 ## Credits